KROQ (1500 AM): KBLA

-The station began broadcasting on June 21, 1952, holding the call sign KBLA.
-It originally operated on 1490 kHz AM and ran 250 watts.
+The station began broadcasting on June 21, 1952, with the call sign KBLA.
+It originally operated at 1490 kHz and transmitted at 250 watts.

-In 1958, the owners obtained a construction permit to change frequency to 1500 kHz AM, with a power upgrade to 10,000 watts 24 hours a day.
-However, the station encountered several obstacles prior to completion.
-Hubbard Broadcasting's KSTP in St. Paul, Minnesota, contested the proposal on the basis of interference that it believed would occur within its nighttime coverage area.
+In 1958, the owners obtained a construction permit to change frequency to 1500 kHz, with a power upgrade to 10,000 watts 24 hours a day.
+However, the station encountered several obstacles before completion.
+Hubbard Broadcasting's KSTP in St. Paul, Minnesota, contested the proposal based on interference that it believed would occur within its nighttime coverage area.
 The Glendale, California, city council and zoning board also rejected KBLA's proposed tower site.
 KBLA filed suit against Glendale and its mayor Cal Cannon, alleging that Cannon, who was general manager of KIEV, conspired to influence the zoning board to deny KBLA's permit.
 The station ended up operating at 1,000 watts at night using a directional array, protecting KSTP but shrinking the coverage area of the station.
 Its tower site was located in the Verdugo Mountains.
 The power increase and frequency change were completed on February 12, 1965.

 In August 1964, the station began shifting to a contemporary hits format in anticipation of the power increase and frequency change.
 The station had been airing block programming.
 The Lawrence Welk Show aired mornings on the station until 1965.
 The initial personalities heard on KBLA during its contemporary hits period were Tom Duggan, Sid Wayne, Jim Wood, William (Rosko) Mercer, Tom Clay, and Dick "Huggy Boy" Hugg.
 The station became completely automated in July 1965, but live DJs were brought back in December, with hosts Harry Newman, Roger Christian, Harvey Miller (Humble Harve), Dave Diamond, Vic Gee (Jim Carson), and William F. Williams.
-By 1966 Emperor Bob Hudson, Bob Dayton and Hal Pickens had joined the airstaff.
+By 1966, Emperor Bob Hudson, Bob Dayton, and Hal Pickens had joined the airstaff.

 KBBQ

-The small station could not compete with more established and powerful competition, so they switched to country music as KBBQ in June 1967.
+The small station could not compete with more established and powerful competition, after playing The End followed by the National Anthem, so they switched to country music as KBBQ in June 1967.
 DJs on KBBQ included Harry Newman, Bob Jackson, Vic Gee, Alan King, Bill Williams, and Larry Scott.
 To celebrate its first anniversary as a country station, KBBQ sponsored a country music show at Shrine Auditorium, which featured Merle Haggard, Bonnie Owens, Ferlin Husky, Sheb Wooley, Tex Williams, Jimmy Wakely, Freddie Hart, Jerry Wallace, and Jimmy Bryant.

+Station Owner since 1956, George E. Cameron, Jr. died of a heart attack on May 22, 1970.